irmen/Tale/docs/source/index.rst

 - Runs on Python 2.7 and 3.4+ (maybe on 3.2 and 3.3 too but that is not tested)
 - game engine and framework code is separated from the actual game code;
   it can run different games from different directories (just one at a time though)
-- single-player I.F. mode and multi-player MUD mode (but no multiplayer server yet, it's just a difference in active features for now)
+- single-player I.F. mode and multi-player MUD mode
+- MUD mode runs as a web server only for now (no old-skool console access like telnet)
 - text console interface, GUI (Tkinter), or web browser interface, switchable by command line argument.
 - can load and run games/stories from a zipfile or from extracted folders.
 - I/O abstraction layer to be able to create alternative interfaces.
 - wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging the game.
-- the parser is partly based on a heavily modified adaptation of LPC-MUD's 'soul'
+- the parser uses a soul based on LPC-MUD's 'soul.c', it has been converted to Python and adapted
 - the soul has 250+ 'emotes' such as bounce and shrug.
 - tab-completion of commands (command line requires readline/pyreadline for this)
 - it knows 2200+ adverbs that you can use with these emotes.
 It does prefix matching so you don't have to type